perfectra1n/pytrilium/README.md

 Python SDK (wrapper, whatever you want to call it) for interacting with [Trilium's](https://github.com/zadam/trilium) ETAPI.
 The exact OpenAPI spec definition file that I'm trying to match can be found [here](https://github.com/zadam/trilium/blob/master/src/etapi/etapi.openapi.yaml).

+You can use either your password or an ETAPI token to authenticate to the Trilium instance.

 ## Installation

 ```bash